-Scheduling a service repair for something mechanical in the home can cause anxiety with customers, and it's up to your service techs to immediately put them at ease.
+Scheduling a repair for something mechanical in the home can make customers anxious, and it's up to your service techs to immediately put them at ease.

 In a recent webinar hosted by ServiceTitan, Cunningham shares advice for helping service technicians improve their communications skills, and offers strategies for overcoming customer apprehension when providing an estimate or proposal.